jeffnv/snackoverload/README.md

 ***snackoverload***

 *snackoverload* is a clone of the primary features of stackoverflow, but about food!
-Like the originial *snackoverload* is made of questions, answers votes, tags, and comments.
+Like the originial, *snackoverload* is made of questions, answers votes, tags, and comments.
 I don't intend on implementing the non-essential features like chat, but the main stuff should be there.
 Hopefully.

 _Stay hungry, everybody_ :)

+11/6/13

 - [ ] Use chosen gem for adding tags?
+- [ ] Question Entry Page - need to be able to tag

+Later

+- [ ] Guest User Account
 - [ ] Look at the Javascript options on the bootstrap page
 - [ ] Include Twitter bootstrap rails gem
-- [ ] Make title bar look beautiful
-- [ ] Question Entry Page
-- [ ] Question Index
 - [ ] Question Show page
 - [ ] Question Show page lists Answers
 - [ ] Question Show page lists Comments for questions